fsoubes/FilterRank/rank_filters.md

 # Results
 Here are shown the results of the selected images before and after selection of rank filters functions in imageJ.
-The image used can be found in ImageJ samples " Boats.gif".
+The image used can be found in ImageJ samples " Boats.gif", we decide to use this sample because of the edges that can be easily notified..

 The followed image shows the output of the Median filter function in 8-bit image[Fig.4].
 Now because there is no noise on the input image it feels like the output image is kinda blurry.